First TEDxUniversityofLuxembourg sets the bar high

 The first TEDx event hosted at the University of Luxembourg on 26 October 2018 gathered a diverse ensemble of speakers, performers and artists, each unique in their style and subject, on the 26 October 2018.
 A lecture hall on Belval campus was turned into a show of lights and shadows on the occasion.

-Live stream videos of the three sessions are available here: http://tedxuniversityofluxembourg.com/2018/2018/10/28/live-streams/
+Live stream videos of the three sessions are available here: https://tedxuniversityofluxembourg.com/2018/2018/10/28/live-streams/

 Ideas 4.0” was the umbrella theme chosen for the University’s introduction into the TEDx world.
 It draws on the interconnectedness, autonomy and overall the revolutionary character of Industry 4.0, but applied to humankind and to human culture.
 A theme broad enough to include a number of interrogations, issues or ideas, which have all the power to improve people’s future.